Governors meet over security, Executive Order 10, JUSUN strike

 From Juliana Taiwo-Obalonye, Abuja

-Governors of the 36 State of the federation on the platform of Nigeria Governors Forum (NGF), are currently meeting in the State House to deliberate on security issues among other national issues.
+State governors on the platform of Nigeria Governors Forum (NGF), last night met over security issues and other national issues.

-The Executive Order by President Muhammadu Buhari for the implementation of financial autonomy for state Legislature and Judiciary, is also said to be on the agenda.
+The Executive Order by President Muhammadu Buhari for the implementation of financial autonomy for state Legislature and Judiciary was also said to be on the agenda.

-On Monday in Sokoto, Attorney-General and Minister of Justice Abubakar Malami, had said the Federal Government was determined to push through the content of EO 10.
-“No going back”.
+On Monday in Sokoto, Attorney-General and Minister of Justice Abubakar Malami, said the Federal Government was determined to push through the content of EO 10 saying that there was “No going back”.

-The governors had on Tuesday say while they are not against the implementation of the law on financial autonomy, they would not be stampeded by the Order.
+The governors had on Tuesday declared that though they were not against the implementation of the law on financial autonomy, they would not be stampeded to adopt the Order.

-The Judicial Staff Union of Nigeria (JUSUN) over the ongoing strike which had paralysed activities in courts across the country.
+The Judicial Staff Union of Nigeria (JUSUN) is currently on strike over the issue .

 The union had on April 6 embarked on a nationwide strike to protest the non-implementation of the financial autonomy of the nation’s judiciary.